Mar 24, 2021

 Have you ever wondered exactly what pediatrics physiotherapists treats?
 Have you thought to yourself… why would a child even need physiotherapy?
 Well, there are many conditions that require children to seek the help of a qualified physiotherapist.

-For example, pediatric physiotherapists can help with down syndrome, cerebral palsy, muscular dystrophy, development delay, sports injuries and postural challenges, just to name a few.
+For example, our pediatric physiotherapists can help with Down syndrome, cerebral palsy, muscular dystrophy, development delay, sports injuries and postural challenges, just to name a few.

 The benefits in working with a physio specialist are numerous.
 First, the rehabilitation plan will help the child regain confidence, improve motivation and help them learn new types of exercises.
 The child’s motor skills will improve along with their overall flexibility and strength of their muscles.